nymtech/docs/README.md

-# Nym documentation

-This is the Nym platform's documentation.
-It's built using `hugo` (install instructions for your platform are at https://gohugo.io/).
+This is the documentation site for the Nym platform.
+It's built using [Jekyll](https://jekyllrb.com/).

-## Building the site

-Execute `hugo` from the top-level folder and the site will build. `hugo serve` gives you a hot-reloading webserver running the docs on http://localhost:1313.
+To build it locally, install Jekyll (instructions are on their site).
+Then run `jekyll serve --livereload` and view the documentation on [http://localhost:4000](http://localhost:4000).